Psychopath Eyes: Do Psychos Have Different Eyes & Stares?

 Why Do Psychopaths Have Different Eyes?

-A psychopath’s different brain structure can play a role in their different eyes.
-In psychopaths, the amygdala, the part of the brain which processes fear-related emotions, is up to 18% smaller.
+In psychopaths, the amygdala, the part of the brain that processes fear-related emotions, is up to 18% smaller.

 This brain deficit can cause their eyes to express or react less to emotional situations than ours do.